 Accessibility at the Ontario Securities Commission

 The Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition) is committed to providing services that are accessible and inclusive of individuals with disabilities to fulfill our obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and our policies with respect to the specific accessibility standards that have been developed.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition) is committed to providing services that are accessible and inclusive of individuals with disabilities to fulfill our obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and our policies with respect to the specific accessibility standards that have been developed.
 The OSC is also committed to providing you with contact information to make inquiries, or provide feedback, with respect to accessibility at the OSC.

 Accessibility for all Ontarians